AdobeDocs/commerce-admin.en/help/stores-purchase/shipping-in-store-delivery.md

 - Make sure you have a non-default stock and source.
 For more information about how to configure a source as a pickup location, see [Adding a New Source](../inventory-management/sources-add.md).
 - Make sure you have configured a Distance Priority Algorithm.
 For more information, see [Configuring Distance Priority Algorithm](../inventory-management/distance-priority-algorithm.md).
 - Make sure you have [downloaded and imported](../inventory-management/cli.md#import-geocodes) all necessary geocodes for Offline Calculation.
-- Make sure you have configured a [Default Tax Destination Calculation](https://docs.magento.com/user-guide/configuration/sales/tax.html#default-tax-destination-calculation) settings.
+- Make sure you have configured [Default Tax Destination Calculation](https://docs.magento.com/user-guide/configuration/sales/tax.html#default-tax-destination-calculation) settings.

 >[!IMPORTANT]
 >